 - Work towards abolition of orthodoxy and discrimination due to religion, caste, ethnicity, race, gender, sexual orientations, geographic region, etc.

 - Ensure that ecological justice is aligned with economic justice and social justice, particularly for poor and marginalised people.
+And work towards the equitable distribution of natural resources to ensure inclusive growth

 - Protect marginalised people and labour through a respectable minimum wage for living.